Russell-Waterhouse/blog/content/post/landmines.md

-When you hear things like "It's fine for the server to be slow, most of the time is in the network call or db call," you should immediately think of ways to make the network requests faster (doing less of them would probably be a good start, looking at you Microsoft Teams, which will make 700+ network requests on an initial load of my conversations), and check whether you have things like a sane db schema with good indexes, and if you need more than that, read replicas.
+When you hear things like "It's fine for the server to be slow, most of the time is in the network call or db call," you should immediately think of ways to make the network requests faster (doing less of them would probably be a good start.
+I'm looking at you Microsoft Teams, which will make 700+ network requests on an initial load of my conversations), and check whether you have things like a sane db schema with good indexes, and if you need more than that, read replicas.
 Then, you should make the server fast and lean on memory